 Produced in the Indian subcontinent since ancient times, sugar is harvested from two main sources: sugarcane and sugar beets.
 More than 130 countries in the world produce sugar and over 70% of sugar produced is consumed in its country of origin.
+While most of us are happy enough eating sugar in sweets, baked treats and chocolate, some people choose to invest in it.

 Futures are a legal agreement to buy or sell something, at a predetermined price, at a specified time in the future.
 The contracts are negotiated at futures exchanges, which act as a marketplace between buyers and sellers.